Brodinlab/maternal_abs/README.md

 Here are scripts to perform analysis of systematic viral epitope scanning (VirScan).
 The principles behind the codes were described in [Xu et al. (2015)] (http://doi.org/10.1126/science.aaa0698)

-The scripts have been used to obtain the results published in the Nature Medicine, ‘The repertoire of maternal anti-viral antibodies in human newborns’
-“The repertoire of maternal anti-viral antibodies in human newborns” Christian Pou, Dieudonné Nkulikiyimfura, Ewa Henckel, Axel Olin, Tadepally Lakshmikanth, Jaromir Mikes, Jun Wang, Yang Chen, Anna-Karin Bernhardsson, Anna Gustafsson, Kajsa Bohlin and Petter Brodin. (doi: 10.1038/s41591-019-0392-8)
+The scripts have been used to obtain the results published “The repertoire of maternal anti-viral antibodies in human newborns” Christian Pou, Dieudonné Nkulikiyimfura, Ewa Henckel, Axel Olin, Tadepally Lakshmikanth, Jaromir Mikes, Jun Wang, Yang Chen, Anna-Karin Bernhardsson, Anna Gustafsson, Kajsa Bohlin and Petter Brodin. (doi: 10.1038/s41591-019-0392-8)